PriceBlocs/react-priceblocs-js/README.md

 ### billing

-- Use the `billing` function from context to start a new Stripe billing portal session
+- Use the `billing` function from context to start a new Stripe billing portal session for one of your customers
 - A valid customer id is required to start a new session
 - By default, we will use the customer in context if you have initiated PriceBlocs with a valid customer
   - Otherwise you can pass a specific customer id parameter into the billing call
+- Your Stripe billing portal can be confiugred within Stripe [here](https://dashboard.stripe.com/settings/billing/portal)

 ```javascript
 const { billing } = usePriceBlocsContext()